Rimsha-Bashir/machine-learning-zoomcamp/module-9/notes.md

 We don't need to create EC2 instances etc, since lambda is serverless.
 And we're charged only when the lambda function is doing something (event sent/triggered)

-## 9.2 Deploy ML models with AWS Lambda
+## 9.2 - 9.6 Deploy ML models with AWS Lambda, ONNX and PyTorch

 FOLLOW - https://github.com/alexeygrigorev/workshops/tree/main/mlzoomcamp-serverless